Proofreading tips and tricks can help you write more readable, clear, and concise material.

 23. Ensure Consistent Formatting

-Although formatting should be checked and corrected in earlier editing steps, it doesn’t hurt to look them over again to ensure consistency.
+Although formatting should be checked and corrected in earlier editing steps, it doesn’t hurt to look them over one more time to ensure consistency.
 Small issues with spacing or font sizes are often caught in the proofreading process.

 Spelling and Word Use